-When you hang out on the couch with a movie and your laptop, the space for your task expands and likewise so does the time that your task takes.
+When you hang out on the couch with a movie while secretly checking social media on your laptop, the space for your task expands and likewise so does the time that your task takes.

-I’ll be honest, I’m still guilty of this myself, but it’s vital to healthy remote work habits around balance and boundaries will do a lot for your productivity and mental health.
+I’ll be honest, I’m still working on this remote work habit myself, but it’s vital to have a healthy work life balance and boundaries will do a lot for your productivity and mental health.

 If you’re like me and you live in a small space, this may look simply putting your laptop into your backpack at the end of the night, even if you’re not going anywhere.
 Try it for a week and see if this remote work habit increases your productivity.